inspiringsource/aws-solutions-architect/README.md

 # About

-Explore the open-source AWS Handbook for SAA-C03 certification prep.
-With a service appendix and search function, gain a thorough understanding of AWS.
-Feel free to contribute to make the handbook even better!
+Welcome to the open-source AWS Handbook for SAA-C03 certification preparation.
+This handbook provides a comprehensive understanding of AWS with a service appendix and a convenient search function.
+Some of the content has been generated using GitHub Copilot, but all information has been reviewed to ensure its accuracy and ease of understanding.
+I hope this handbook will help you to prepare for the AWS Certified Solutions Architect - Associate exam.
+If you find any errors or have any suggestions, please feel free to open an issue or pull request.
+Also, if you find this handbook useful, please consider giving it a star ⭐️ and join the Discussions to share your thoughts and ideas.

 # Status: